rscottcarson/OmadaImages/README.md

 in the middle of each API call.
 - **Build a second screen for the Photo Detail requirement**: I believe a full screen UI could look better and more consistent between photos.
+- **Pager API**: The generic `SimplePager` API is still a little too catered towards the apps specific use case
 - **Paging error handling**: With regards to the paging implementation itself, internally the `SimplePager` just ensures the `PageOperation` (in this case api calls) goes well.
 The `Page` output does not take into account internal errors, unknown states, etc. This would be especially important